The Three Gap Theorem, Interval Exchange Transformations, and Zippered Rectangles: Background

 \begin{proposition} Let $S$ be an open bounded geodesic segment in a translation surface.
 The first return map of a linear flow on the translation surface to $S$ is an interval exchange map. \end{proposition}

 In particular, the following proposition is true.
 (The author has not been able to find an appearance of this in the literature preceeding \cite{Arnold2007-kz}).

-\begin{proposition}[Three Intervals Theorem] The first return map defined by a minimal linear flow on a torus to a transversal to the flow gives an interval exchange map with $2$ or $3$ intervals. \end{proposition}
+\begin{proposition}[Three Interval Theorem] The first return map defined by a minimal linear flow on a torus to a transversal to the flow gives an interval exchange map with $2$ or $3$ intervals. \end{proposition}

-As we will see in a bit, the above proposition is equivalent to the Three Gap Theorem, and thus provides a geometric proof of the aforementioned result.
+In \cref{section: the three gap theorem and zippered rectangles}, we show that the above proposition is equivalent to the Three Gap Theorem (\cref{theorem: Three Gap Theorem}), and thus provides a geometric proof of the aforementioned result.

 The same phenomenon is true for general translation surfaces.
 (Check \cite{Yoccoz2007-zz} or \cite{Zorich2006-of}.)